Searching for Health Information Online

 Finally, there are a number of websites that consistently provide accurate medical information.
 When in doubt, you can check these sites to make sure the article you're reading is reliable:

-- The National Institute of Health is charged with funding medical research and making health information available to both patients and doctors.
+- National Institutes of Health is charged with funding medical research and making health information available to both patients and doctors.

-- The Center for Disease Control catalogs all known diseases and researches how diseases spread as well as disease prevention.
+- Centers for Disease Control catalogs all known diseases and researches how diseases spread as well as disease prevention.

-- The U.S. Food and Drug Administration evaluates the safety and effectiveness of available drugs.
+- U.S. Food and Drug Administration evaluates the safety and effectiveness of available drugs.

-- The Federal Trade Commission ensures that all drugs sold are genuine and safe for consumers.
+- Federal Trade Commission ensures that all drugs sold are genuine and safe for consumers.